Home Compare ESSITY-B.ST vs ULVR.L

 Essity AB (publ) vs Unilever: Which Stock Looks Stronger in 2026?

-Unilever holds the cleaner structural position, with the lead spread across growth and profitability.
+Unilever leads structurally, with profitability as the clearest single gap between the two profiles.
 Essity AB (publ) still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Essity AB (publ), which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Unilever, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.